1913 Wimbledon Championships

 The 1913 Wimbledon Championships took place on the outdoor grass courts at the All England Lawn Tennis and Croquet Club in Wimbledon, London, United Kingdom.
 The tournament ran from 23 June until 4 July.
 It was the 37th staging of the Wimbledon Championships, and the first Grand Slam tennis event of 1913.

-The 1913 Wimbledon Championships for the first time included a Women's Doubles and Mixed Doubles competition.
-The men's entry consisted of 116 competitors.
+The 1913 Wimbledon Championships for the first time included a Women's doubles and Mixed doubles competition.
+The men's entry consisted of 116 competitors and was won by defending champion Anthony Wilding.